 Please note that due to the impact of COVID-19, this course will be delivered via a blended learning approach - which may include limited face-to-face learning on campus combined with remote learning off-campus and digital learning approaches.
 If and when delivery is taking place on-campus, there will be reduced student numbers and physical distancing measures in place.
 If you require any support in learning digitally please inform the Course Leader or Student Support team.

 - NC Acting and Performance

 - Entry is by audition.
-Please note that priority for places is given to our own NC Acting and Performance students.
+(During the pandemic, you may be asked to submit an audition self-tape) Please note that priority for places is given to our own NC Acting and Performance students.
 Places for direct entry at this level therefore are very rare and dependent on our own students not taking up the places offered.

 - If you have a relevant HNC, it may be possible to access Year 2 of the HND if places are available.
 Please contact us directly, as units held need to be compatible with units offered by us.

 If you do not meet the entry criteria for your chosen course, you may be offered an alternative course in the same subject area.